openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 The `apb_interrupt_o` signal is generated for the CORE-V-MCU core complex.
 The following conditions can trigger this interrupt:

 - Availability of a new single-byte message from the I2C to the APB interface.
-- Write flags of the APB-to-I2C FIFO reaching specific levels (e.g., FIFO becoming full), indicating available space in the FIFO.
+- Write flags of the APB-to-I2C FIFO reaching specific levels configured via INTERRUPT_FIFO_APB_TO_I2C_WRITE_FLAGS_SELECT CSR, indicating available space in the FIFO.
-- Read flags of the I2C-to-APB FIFO reaching specific levels (e.g., FIFO becoming empty), indicating pending data for the APB master to process.
+- Read flags of the I2C-to-APB FIFO reaching specific levels configured via INTERRUPT_FIFO_APB_TO_I2C_READ_FLAGS_SELECT CSR, indicating pending data for the APB master to process.
-- Interrupt sources can be selectively enabled for up to 8 different levels of both read and write flags.

 Interrupt Configuration and Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^